 What is cannabidiol?

 Cannabidiol (CBD) is a chemical compound belonging to the class of plant chemicals called “cannabinoids.”
 CBD occurs naturally in the plant Cannabis sativa (marijuana and hemp).
 However, it also can be made in a laboratory (synthetic).
 Preparations of CBD can contain varying amounts of delta-9 tetrahydrocannabinol (THC, the psychoactive ingredient in marihuana), which is a controlled substance.
 How much THC depends on the Cannabis sativa plant the CBD came from and the process used to extract CBD from the plant.

 Is CBD legal?

 When the December 2018 Agriculture Improvement Act (Farm Bill) was signed into law, the legal status of CBD came into question.
 The Farm Bill legalized hemp by defining it as Cannabis sativa with less than 0.3% THC by dry weight.
 Since then, a variety of CBD products have appeared on the open market.
 For information about the legal status of CBD and other cannabis-derived products, please visit the Questions and Answers section of FDA’s web page.

-Unless every batch of a CBD product has been tested by a third-party laboratory, there is no way to know for certain whether the product contains a significant amount of THC, which is a controlled substance.
+Unless every batch of a CBD product has been tested by a third-party laboratory, there is no way to know for certain whether the product contains a significant amount of THC.
 If you use something that has enough THC, it could result in a positive drug test.

-CBD is the active ingredient in one FDA-approved drug—Epidiolex—which means CBD can be prescribed by a physician for its approved use: control of seizures.
+CBD is the active ingredient in one FDA-approved drug—Epidiolex®, used to treat seizures in children—which means CBD can be prescribed by a physician for its approved use: control of seizures.
 Some states have laws permitting certain patients to use CBD under medical supervision, but these state laws do not change the status of CBD under federal law.